ashap5/DcsTrialActivator/README.md

 Note: Profiles are saved locally in your browser's local storage, so they will be available across sessions.

-Contact: Discord - pasha5.
+if you find any bugs/missing modules contact me via Discord : pasha5 or open an issue

+The code was made really fast so may be buggy

-# //TODO add all Trial accessible airplanes Terrains ; implement creating new profiles via GUI ; Fix some of the names
+# //TODO implement creating new profiles via GUI ; Fix some of the names